netlify/functions/README.md

 - `HandlerResponse`

-## {feature_name}
+## Auth Management

 **Note: This feature is currently in beta under Netlify Labs**

 To make building on and interacting with third-party APIs as simple and powerful as possible, Netlify provides API secret provisioning and management, powered by [OneGraph](https://www.onegraph.com).
 It’s enabled on a per-site basis under [Netlify labs](https://app.netlify.com/user/labs) tab, where you can use the Netlify UI to select which services you want to make available for your functions or site builds, and which scopes you need access to.

 ### Usage